ministryofjustice/cloud-platform-terraform-dms/README.md

 $ aws dms delete-replication-task --replication-task-arn ...
 ```
+## Terraform-specific caveats

+ 1 - a limitation in the provider (as of `hashicorp/aws v3.68.0`) means a change in the migration task settings (`table_mappings` or `replication_task_settings`) without any other changes fails the apply with the unintuitive error "InvalidParameterCombinationException: No modifications were requested on the task".
+To workaround, also change any other setting around eg a tag.

+ 2 - task settings are quite verbose and not available as a terraform object, defaults can be seen int he output of `describe-replication-task` and after making any needed edits set with eg `table_mappings = trimspace(file("settings/dms_table_mappings.json"))`; same for `replication_task_settings`

 ## Engine-specific caveats

  1 - For Postgres in RDS, the _source's_ parameter group need to comply with :